CAUV / Agricultural District

 • 2023 Income = $38,600 (for real estate tax year 2024 that is collected in calendar year 2025)

-• 2024 Income = To Be Determined (for real estate tax year 2025 that is collected in calendar year 2026)
+• 2024 Income = $40,000 (for real estate tax year 2025 that is collected in calendar year 2026)

 Please Note: